Financial Services and Markets Supervision Department

 We supervise financial market participants, so that they properly implement anti-money laundering and counter-terrorist financing measures, as well as ensure an early identification of deficiencies in their operation.

 Our staff prepare thematic reviews of the activities of undertakings providing financial services and trends in the market of financial services and products; we also analyse whether consumers are treated in a fair and professional manner.

-Substantial time is devoted to communication with supervised financial market participants and their customers by investigating complaints of consumers concerning the provision of financial services or financial products.
-Our unit is responsible for the oversight of the dissemination of proper information on financial services – correct information helps people take rational decisions.
-Considerable attention is paid to the improvement of financial market regulation to ensure a quick response to the changes in financial services and markets.
+Substantial time is devoted to communication with supervised financial market participants and their customers; we plan and conduct supervision of financial service providers on the basis of complaints received from consumers.
+Our unit is responsible for the oversight of the dissemination of adequate information on financial services – correct information helps people take rational financial decisions.

-We also actively contribute to the increase in financial literacy of consumers by participating in financial education initiatives organised by the Bank of Lithuania and other institutions, so that financial actions of consumers are more responsible and financial decisions are taken more reasonably.
+We also actively contribute to the increase in financial literacy of consumers by participating in financial education initiatives organised by the Bank of Lithuania and other institutions, so that financial behaviour of consumers is more responsible and financial decisions are taken more reasonably.